bs2kbs2k/smlinux/README.md

 <img src=https://github.com/enigma9o7/smlinux/raw/screenshot/screenshot1.jpg>
 [<strong>Click here for Frequenty Asked Questions</strong>](#frequently-asked-questions)

+## **How do I use smlinux again?**
-smlinux will be installed in the first directory in your path or ~/bin.
-After initial installation, just enter`smlinux`into a new terminal and you will be presented with a menu (as shown in above screenshot) or use command line options (as shown in following screenshot) to skip menu.
+The first time smlinux installs itself to either the first directory in your path or ~/bin.
+After initial installation, just enter`smlinux`into a new terminal and you will be presented with a menu (as shown in above screenshot) or use command line options (as shown in following screenshot) to the skip menu.

 [<strong>Click here for Linux distributions that are not debian based.</strong>](#what-about-distros-other-than-ubuntu)